hotosm/toolbox/training materials/TableOfContents.md

 * Logistics
 * Safety and Security
 * Data model
-** What data are you collecting? - designing a data model
+  * What data are you collecting?
+  * Designing a data model

 ## Core technology
 * OpenStreetMap